Allowing for our 30 minute window, we discover we must complete the ride between

 on your map or highlight them.
 These are the times you are riding against.

 camp, so simple calculation tell us that we should get there in 1:15 averaging

 4 mph.
 If we have set our watch to 12:00 at the start of the ride, a simple

 glance will tell us if we are going too fast or slow when we get to the point

-Point B is 3.6 miles further, and looking at our time chart,
+Point B is 3.6 miles farther, and looking at our

-We see from the map that Point C is 4.8 miles further, so we can calculate we
+We see from the map that Point C is 4.8 miles farther, so we can calculate we

 should get there around 1:12 after Point B, or at 3:21 on our watch.
 However,